James Van Der Beek: Television and film

-In 2008, he began a recurring role on One Tree Hill as a filmmaker who was largely the satirical opposite of Dawson Leery.
+In 2008, Van Der Beek began a recurring role on One Tree Hill as Adam Reese, a filmmaker who served as a satirical opposite of Dawson Leery.
 He appeared in an episode of the fifth season of Medium.
-In 2009, he portrayed real life kidnapper Anthony Steven "Tony Zappa" Wright in the Lifetime network television film Taken In Broad Daylight.
-In 2009, he won Best Actor at the 8th Annual San Diego Film Festival for his portrayal of FBI agent Jake Kelly working in Taiwan in the political thriller Formosa Betrayed, which also won Best Picture.
-The film was distributed theatrically in the United States starting February 26, 2010.

-On January 5, 2010, TVGuide.com confirmed that Van Der Beek had been cast in a major recurring role on the television series Mercy.
-He played Dr. Joe Briggs, the new womanizing ICU chief who harbors a dark secret.
-He starred alongside Rhona Mitra, Josh Lucas, and Jon Hamm in the Anders Anderson thriller film Stolen.

-In 2011, he portrayed Kesha's nemesis in her music video for "Blow".
-He portrayed a fictionalized version of himself on the television series Don't Trust the B---- in Apartment 23.
-The show debuted to critical praise, with Van Der Beek earning particularly good notices for his comic timing and sendup of his own image.
-The show was cancelled after two seasons; the series streamed on Netflix and reruns aired on Logo TV.
+In 2009, he portrayed real‑life kidnapper Anthony Steven "Tony Zappa" Wright in the Lifetime film Taken in Broad Daylight.
+Also in 2009, he won Best Actor at the 8th Annual San Diego Film Festival for his performance as FBI agent Jake Kelly in the political thriller Formosa Betrayed, which also won Best Picture.
+The film received a U.S. theatrical release on February 26, 2010.
+On January 5, 2010, TV Guide reported that Van Der Beek had been cast in a major recurring role on the NBC medical drama Mercy, playing Dr. Joe Briggs, the new womanizing ICU chief with a dark secret.
+He also appeared in the thriller Stolen, starring Rhona Mitra, Josh Lucas and Jon Hamm.
+In 2011, Van Der Beek played Kesha's nemesis in her music video for "Blow".
+He then portrayed a fictionalized version of himself on the ABC sitcom Don't Trust the B— in Apartment 23.
+The show debuted to critical praise, with Van Der Beek receiving acclaim for his comic timing and self‑parody.